zohaibjawed940/shopify-ai-assistant/README.md

     customerAccountUrl
  }
 ```
 Run this query in GraphiQL to retrieve your store's customer account URL.
+The agent will use this to access the MCP discovery endpoint when customer authentication is needed.

 b. **Update your app's TOML file**
 ```toml